KennethMWJr/NYC-Community-Gardens-by-Jurisdiction-/README.md

 Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.

-In this project I intend to access NYC's data on community gardens registered with NYC Parks, GreenThumb to identify the jurisdiction of any registered community garden in NYC.
-Along with jurisdiction, I also intend to display the address, community board and concil district of each garden.
+In this project I intend to access NYC's data on community gardens registered with NYC Parks, GreenThumb to identify the jurisdiction of any registered community garden in NYC by zipcode.

-The main goal is to inform community gardeners along with garden supporters of a community garden's jurisdiction and provide information on what that means for how that commuity garden should be used.
-This part of the project feels more of a PMVP that I would love to incorporate if I have time.
-In addition to that, I would like to develop a way for anyone to provide more information related to community gardens in regard to jurisdictions.
-The purpose of that would be to ensure information on each jurisdiction is up to date when a user submits a community garden name.
+The main goal is to inform community gardeners along with garden supporters of a community garden's jurisdiction and provide information on what that means for how that commuity garden should function.
+This part of the project feels more of a PMVP that I would love to incorporate when I have time.
+In addition to that, I would like to develop a way for anyone (i.e. individuals, agencies, CBOs, etc.) to provide more information related to community gardens in regard to jurisdictions.
+The purpose of that would be to ensure information on each jurisdiction and community gardens by zipcode are up to date.

+Future goals: add a map displaying zipcode and gardens in the selected region.

 ## Wireframes